• Skip to primary navigation

 🔪Instructions

-This super easy dinner takes 15 minutes to prepare, and only 35 minutes in the oven!
+This easy pierogi casserole dinner takes 15 minutes to prepare, and only 35 minutes in the oven!

 Preheat oven to 350°F and place 20 frozen pierogis in the bottom of a 9x13 inch baking dish.
 No need to grease the baking dish.